-Hiking opportunities in Big Bend are tailor made for all levels of explorers.
-The South Rim loop offers a trail from 12-16 miles round trip, with a side trip to the tallest point in the park – Emory Peak (7,832 feet).
-From the edge of the South Rim, the Rio Grande passes 1,500’ below a cliff, and in the distance, the ancient remains of mountains in Mexico fade into the horizon.
+Hiking opportunities in Big Bend are tailor-made for all levels of explorers.
+The South Rim loop offers a trail that is 12 to 16 miles round trip, with a side trip to the tallest point in the park -- Emory Peak (7,832 feet).
+From the edge of the South Rim, the Rio Grande passes 1,500 feet below a cliff, and in the distance, the ancient remains of mountains in Mexico fade into the horizon.
 The Lost Mine Trail that originates near the Chisos Lodge in the middle of the park offers what is arguably the biggest bang for the buck.
 A five-mile round-trip leads up to amazing views of Juniper Valley and south into Mexico.
 One of my favorite trips is the hike to Mariscal Canyon.
-While only a little over seven miles round trip, there are only cairns to mark the way.
+While only a little over seven miles round-trip, there are only cairns to mark the way.
 But standing on the edge of this canyon and peering 1,000 feet down into Mariscal Canyon is an unforgettable experience.
 Another crowd favorite is Santa Elena Canyon on the western edge of the park.
-A short easy trail climbs .7 miles up into the canyon and allows hikers to enjoy views from the cliffs of this canyon popular that peer both into the canyon and back east towards the Chisos Mountains.
+A short easy trail climbs .7 miles up into the canyon and allows hikers to enjoy views from the cliffs both into the canyon and back east toward the Chisos Mountains.
 On the eastern side of the Chisos near the Rio Grand Village, the Hot Springs Trail covers three miles one way as it winds through Hot Springs Canyon.
 Along this path are the well-known Hot Springs where folks can enjoy the warm spring-fed waters along the Rio Grande.